fahamgeer177/coraliser/README.md

-# Coraliser
+# Coral Agents Build Guide

+## Introduction

+### AI Agents

+An AI agent within any given framework ([LangChain](https://github.com/langchain-ai/langchain), [Camel](https://github.com/camel-ai/camel), [CrewAi](https://github.com/crewAIInc/crewAI)) can be conceptualised as comprising three core components: model, prompts, and tools.
+Together, these components enable the AI agent to perceive, reason, and act within a framework, with the model processing data, prompts directing its focus, and tools facilitating real-world interactions.

+- **Model:** The model serves as the computational core, typically a machine learning system like a large language model or reinforcement learning algorithm, processing inputs to generate decisions or outputs.

+-**Prompts:** Prompts act as the guiding interface, providing structured instructions or queries that shape the model’s behavior to align with specific goals, such as answering questions or executing tasks.

+- **Tools:** Tools extend the agent’s capabilities by enabling interaction with the external environment, such as fetching data via APIs, controlling hardware, or performing specialized computations.

+### MCP & AI Agent Frameworks

+After the launch of [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol), most AI frameworks have adopted a client-based approach, enabling AI agents, acting as clients, to easily connect to a suite of powerful tools provided by the MCP server.
+These tools include standardised APIs that allow agents to interface with external systems, such as databases or web services, for seamless data retrieval and task execution specific to AI operations.
+Data exchange modules enable real-time data transfer, connecting agents to AI-relevant data sources, such as training datasets or live inference inputs.
+Task orchestration tools further enhance the system by coordinating synchronised actions, allowing AI agents to execute collaborative tasks efficiently within the multi-agent framework.

+An AI agent determines which tools it can use through a discovery mechanism provided by the MCP server, typically involving a tool registry or metadata service that lists available tools, their functionalities, and access protocols, enabling the agent to select appropriate tools based on its task requirements and compatibility.

+### Coralised Agent

+A Coralised Agent is an AI agent developed within any given framework and configured to connect as a client to the [Coral Server](https://github.com/Coral-Protocol/coral-server), which is a MCP server.
+This connection enables the agent to access a robust set of tools provided by the Coral Server, enhancing its capabilities beyond those of its original framework.
+In addition to these server-provided tools, the Coralised Agent retains its native tools from its original framework, allowing it to combine the Coral Server’s advanced capabilities with its inherent functionalities.

+## What is Coraliser?

 Coraliser streamlines the adoption of Coral by automating the conversion of both MCP servers and standalone agents into Coral-compatible agents.
 Once integrated, these agents can seamlessly receive inputs from the Coral Server and invoke their tools as needed.
 This makes your multi-agent system more efficient, scalable, and ready for production use without additional configuration.

-## What is Coraliser?

 Coraliser is a powerful tool that streamlines the integration of both MCP servers and standalone agents with the Coral Server.
 It automates the generation of Coral-compatible agents, eliminating the need for manual wiring or complex configurations.